 Brogues – A type of strong shoe with perforated ornamentation in the leather.

 Image: Wikipedia Copyleft

 This article was posted on Wednesday, May 16th, 2012 at 4:48 pm and is filed under Countries & Cultures, England, English, Ireland, Languages, Poems, Poetry, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.